SrijanBadhya/Debsoc/Running the PES Debsoc.md

 You'll have to decide your own policy on speaker scores.
 I, for one,  believed speaker scores shouldn't be given in mock for a few reasons:

 - Speaker scores are such a scam, different judges give different speaker scores, and brackets are also unclear.
 The manual also feels like it's up to interpretation.
 Judges may not know how relevant 'frequently relevant' really is.
-- At least with feedback you can give everyone feedback and criticize them all.
-With public speaker scores, there's an 'objective' hierarchy of who is the worst debater in the room, the second worst etc. (at least in the eyes of an average fresher).
+- At least with feedback, you can give everyone feedback and criticize them all.
+With public speaker scores, there's an 'objective' hierarchy of who is the worst debater in the room, the second worst etc., (at least in the eyes of an average fresher).
 - There's no real benefit of 'extra motivation to grind' when you give people speaker scores.
-- When they've already had a bad day, shit speaks can further mess them up.
+- When they've already had a bad day, shitty speaks can further mess them up.
-- The argument against this is, "omg they won't know how speaker scores work in real tournaments then", but the harms outweigh the benefits.
+- The argument against this is, "Omg they won't know how speaker scores work in real tournaments then," but to me, the harms outweigh the benefits.
 It's not really important to know how speakers scores work at tournaments unless you're a judge.
-- Another argument is that people can track their progress, but speaker scores are quite stagnant since the realistic range is so small.
+- Another argument is that people can track their progress. t speaker scores are quite stagnant since the realistic range is so small.
 This can give the illusion of a lack of progress.

 ## Balancing